oceanprotocol/provider/API.md

 ```
     documentId: String object containing document id (e.g. a DID)
     serviceId: String, representing the list of `file` objects that describe each file in the dataset
+    fileIndex: Optional, integer, the index of the file from the files list in the dataset.
+If set, provider will validate the file access.
     consumerAddress: String object containing publisher's ethereum address
 ```